HijodeTKD/real-state-app/README.md

 To access the administrator panel you can use:

-User: admin
+User: admin <br>
 Password: 123456

 From there you can make any changes to the data shown on the web.

-I appreciate any suggestion or improvement in the code, thanks for your time :D
+I aprreciate any suggestion or improvement in the code, thanks for your time ^-^/